-Data extracted was as follows: Author; Year; Type of simulation model; if animal model, which animal; if animal model, whether in-vivo or ex-vivo; Procedure simulation method tested for; Subjects size; Validation type; Brief description; Level of recommendation; level of evidence (if appropriate)

-Each study was classified for validity where appropriate using the definitions developed by McDougall , Van Nortwick, Lendvay, Jensen, Wright, Horvath, Kim and Tay, Khajuria, Gupte (See Supplementary table 1).
+Data extracted was as follows: author; year; type of simulation model; if animal model, which animal; if animal model, whether in-vivo or ex-vivo; procedure simulation method tested for; subjects size; validation type; brief description; LoR; LoE (if appropriate).
+Each study was classified for validity where appropriate using the definitions developed by McDougall, Van Nortwick et al, and Tay et al (Supplementary Table 2; available at cuaj.ca).

-A level of evidence (LoE) and Level of recommendation (LoR) was given to each study and model as according to the modified educational Oxford Centre for Evidence-Based Medicine classification system, as adapted by the European Association of Endoscopic Surgery (See Supplementary tables 2A-2B)
+A LoE and LoR was given to each study and model as according to the modified educational Oxford Centre for Evidence-Based Medicine classification system, as adapted by the European Association of Endoscopic Surgery (Supplementary Tables 3A, 3B; available at cuaj.ca).